friendsofagape/usfm-editor/src/demo/custom-toolbar.md

 import FormatItalicButton from "@material-ui/icons/FormatItalic"

 // The following objects should be imported from the "usfm-editor" module like this:
-// import { UsfmMarkers, FullUsfmEditor } from "usfm-editor"
+// import { UsfmMarkers, UsfmEditor } from "usfm-editor"
 import { UsfmMarkers } from "../utils/UsfmMarkers"
-import { FullUsfmEditor } from "../components/FullUsfmEditor"
+import { UsfmEditor } from "../index"

 class Demo extends React.Component {
     constructor(props) {